How to Get a Job in Dubai from India - Step-by-Step 2025

 Here's a 30-45 day plan you can actually follow:

-- Days 1-3: Take the Career Clarity Quiz and pick 2-3 role families.
+- Days 1-3: Take the free career snapshot quiz and pick 2-3 role families.

 - Days 4-7: Rewrite your Indian resume into a Dubai CV, then run it through the ATS Resume Checker and ATS PDF Checker.